Marcus Georges-Hunt: College Park Skyhawks (2022)

 On January 14, 2022, Georges-Hunt signed an NBA G League contract and was then acquired off-waivers by the College Park Skyhawks where he averaged 13.4 points, 5.3 rebounds and 3 assists in 28 games.

-Brujos de Guayama (2022–present)
+Mets de Guaynabo (2022)

-On May 17, 2022, Georges-Hunt signed with Brujos de Guayama of the Baloncesto Superior Nacional (BSN).
+On May 17, 2022, Georges-Hunt signed with Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).

 Georges-Hunt joined the Atlanta Hawks for the 2022 NBA Summer League.

-Kuwait (2022)
+Kuwait Club (2022–2023)

 In October 2022, he played with Kuwait in the 2022 Arab Club Basketball Championship.
 Georges-Hunt helped Kuwait SC win their first-ever Arab championship.
+On May 15, 2023, Georges-Hunt proved crucial crucial in Kuwait Club's capture of the inaugural WASL Gulf League championship, as he scored a season-high 35 points in the decisive second game of the finals.

+Shabab Al Ahli (2024)

+Georges-Hunt helped Shabab Al Ahli finish runners-up in the 2024 Basketball Champions League Asia, and was named to the Tournament Best Five after the lost final.

+Sichuan Blue Whales (2024-2025)

+On September 20, 2024, Georges-Hunt signed to the Sichuan Blue Whales.
+He was the second foreign player in the roster as Edmond Sumner signed there earlier.
+It was his comeback to the Blue Whales as he played there in 2020–2021.

+Al Riyadi (2025–present)

+On April 1, 2025, Georges-Hunt signed with Al Riyadi of the Lebanese Basketball League.
+He won the 2024–25 FIBA West Asia Super League with Al Riyadi, and contributed 24 points and 5 rebounds in the championship game.